magne4000/quassel-webserver/README.md

 `backlogLimit` defines the number of messages that will be retrieved for a buffer on each request to fetch additional backlogs.

 #### Certificate
-You can use your own certificate for HTTPS mode.
+You must use your own certificate for HTTPS mode.
 The key file is located at ssl/key.pem, and the certificate ssl/cert.pem.

 You can generate a new self signed certificate with the following command:
 ```